• Skip to primary navigation

 Healthier Sugar Cookies

-This recipe for Healthier Sugar Cookies makes delicious and healthy chocolate chip sugar cookies to share with your loved ones on Valentine's Day or anytime your heart desires!
+This recipe for Healthier Sugar Cookies makes delicious, healthy cut-out chocolate chip sugar cookies perfect for sharing with your loved ones on Valentine's Day or anytime your heart desires!

 Healthier heart-shaped sugar cookies.